linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Backward/Forward

-Move left with two fingers to perform the return operation.
-Otherwise to perform the forward operation.
+Move to the left with two fingers to move backward.
+Move to the right with two fingers to move forward.

 ### Display/Hide the Control Center